dotnet/docs-maui/docs/fundamentals/single-project.md

 <!-- For more information, see [](). -->

-### XAML files

-XAML files are automatically assigned the **MauiXaml** build action when created by project and item templates, and do not have to reside in the _Resources_ folder of the app project.

-## App startup

-.NET MAUI apps are bootstrapped using the [.NET Generic Host](/dotnet/core/extensions/generic-host).
-This enables apps to be initialized from a single location, and provides the ability to configure the app, services, and third-party libraries.

-For more information, see [App startup](~/fundamentals/app-startup.md).

 ## Platform-specific code

-The project for a .NET MAUI app contains a _Platforms_ folder, with each child folder representing a platform that .NET MAUI can target:
+A .NET MAUI app project contains a _Platforms_ folder, with each child folder representing a platform that .NET MAUI can target:

 :::image type="content" source="media/single-project/platform-folders.png" alt-text="Platform folders screenshot.":::